yuinaiseki/shiori/README.md

 yarn install
 ```

-##3.
-Create a Supabase Project
+## 3. Create a Supabase Project
 Go to: https://supabase.com/dashboard
-Click New Project
+Make an account if not yet already, and click New Project
 Copy your:
 - SUPABASE_URL
 - SUPABASE_ANON_KEY

-##4.
-Create Database Tables
+## 4. Create Database Tables

 Open Table Editor → SQL Editor, paste 👇: